DECENTfoundation/DECENT-Network/README.md

     Implementation space objects cannot appear on the wire and solely exist for implementation purposes, such as optimization or internal bookkeeping.

     The second number specifies the *type*.
 The type of the object determines what fields it has.
-For a complete list of type ID's, see `enum object_type` and `enum impl_object_type` in `types.hpp`.
+For a complete list of type ID's, see `enum local_object_type`, `enum protocol_object_type` and `enum impl_object_type` in `types.hpp`.

     The third number specifies the *instance*.
 The instance of the object is different for each individual object.

 - The answer to the previous question was really confusing.
 Can you make it clearer?